 When you install X-Pack into Elasticsearch and Kibana, the machine learning features are enabled by default.
 If you have multiple nodes in your cluster, you can optionally dedicate nodes to specific purposes.
 If you want to control which nodes are machine learning nodes or limit which nodes run resource-intensive activity related to jobs, see X-Pack Settings.

 The X-Pack machine learning features implement cluster privileges and built-in roles to make it easier to control which users have authority to view and manage the jobs, datafeeds, and results.

 By default, you can perform all of the steps in this tutorial by using the elastic super user.
 However, the password must be set before the user can do anything.
-For information about how to change that password, see
+For information about how to set that password, see

 Getting Started with Security.